-We have agreed not to sell or transfer any shares of common stock or securities convertible into or exchangeable or exercisable for shares of common stock, for 90 days after the date of this prospectus without first obtaining the written consent of SVB Leerink LLC, UBS Securities LLC and SunTrust Robinson Humphrey, Inc. on behalf of the underwriters.
-Specifically, we have agreed, with certain limited exceptions, not to directly or indirectly, (i) offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise dispose of, directly or indirectly, or file with the SEC a registration statement under the Securities Act relating to, any shares of common stock or securities into or exchangeable or exercisable for shares of common stock, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, or (ii) enter into any swap or other arrangement that transfers all or a portion of the economic consequences associated with the ownership of any shares of common stock or any such other securities (regardless of whether any of these transactions are to be settled by the delivery of shares of common stock or such other securities, in cash or otherwise).
+We have agreed not to sell or transfer any shares of common stock or securities convertible into or exchangeable or exercisable for shares of common stock, for 90 days after the date of this prospectus without first obtaining the written consent of the representatives on behalf of the underwriters.
+Specifically, we have agreed, with certain limited exceptions, not to directly or indirectly, (i) offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise dispose of, directly or indirectly, or file with the SEC a registration statement under the Securities Act relating to, any shares of common stock or securities convertible into or exchangeable or exercisable for shares of common stock, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, or (ii) enter into any swap or other arrangement that transfers all or a portion of the economic consequences associated with the ownership of any shares of common stock or such other securities, in cash or otherwise).

-Our directors and executive officers and our majority shareholder have entered intolock-up agreements with SVB Leerink LLC, UBS Securities LLC and SunTrust Robinson Humphrey, Inc., as representatives of the several underwriters, pursuant to which such persons have agreed that they will not, subject to limited exceptions, for a period of 90 days after the date of this prospectus and without the prior written consent of SVB Leerink LLC, UBS Securities LLC and SunTrust Robinson Humphrey, Inc., (i) sell, offer to sell, contract to sell or lend, effect any short sale or establish or increase a put equivalent position or liquidate or decrease any call equivalent position, pledge, hypothecate or grant any security interest in, or in any other way transfer or dispose of, directly or indirectly, any shares of common stock or any options or warrants or other rights to acquire shares of common stock or any securities exchangeable or exercisable for or convertible into shares of common stock (including, without limitation, shares of common stock or such other securities which may be deemed to be beneficially owned by such directors, executive officers or shareholders in accordance with the rules and regulations of the SEC), (ii) enter into any swap hedge or similar arrangement or agreement that transfers, in whole or in part, the economic risk of ownership of the shares of common stock or such other securities, or exercise any right with respect to, the registration under the Securities Act of the offer and sale of any shares of common stock or such other securities, or cause to be filed a registration statement, prospectus supplement (or an amendment or supplement thereto) with respect to any such registration, or (iv) publicly announce any intention to do any of the foregoing.
-The lock-up provisions apply to shares of common stock owned now or acquired later by the person executing the lock-up agreement or for which the person executing the lock-up agreement later acquires the power of disposition.
+Our directors and executive officers and our majority shareholder have entered intolock-up agreements with the representatives, pursuant to which such persons have agreed that they will not, subject to limited exceptions, for a period of 90 days after the date of this prospectus and without the prior written consent of the representatives, (i) sell, offer to sell, contract to sell or lend, effect any short sale or establish or increase a put equivalent position or liquidate or decrease any call equivalent position, pledge, hypothecate or grant any security interest in, or in any other way transfer or dispose of, directly or indirectly, any shares of common stock or any options or warrants or other rights to acquire shares of common stock or any securities exchangeable or exercisable for or convertible into shares of common stock (including, without limitation, shares of common stock or such other securities which may be deemed to be beneficially owned by such directors, executive officers or shareholders in accordance with the rules and regulations of the SEC), (ii) enter into any swap hedge or similar arrangement or agreement that transfers, in whole or in part, the economic risk of ownership of the shares of common stock or such other securities, regardless of whether any such transaction is to be settled in securities, in cash or otherwise, (iii) make any demand for, or exercise any right with respect to, the registration under the Securities Act of the offer and sale of any shares of common stock or such other securities, or cause to be filed a registration statement, prospectus or prospectus supplement (or an amendment or supplement thereto) with respect to any such registration, or (iv) publicly announce any intention to do any of the foregoing.
+The lock-up provisions apply to shares of common stock owned now or acquired later by the person executing the lock-up agreement later acquires the power of disposition.

-Nasdaq Capital Market Listing
+Nasdaq Global Select Market Listing

-Our common stock is listed on the Nasdaq Capital Market under the symbol "IMVT."
+Our common stock is listed on the Nasdaq Global Select Market under the symbol "IMVT."